 Peer Support Programs / Trainings

 In 2004 disABILITY LINK collaborated with recognized leaders in the disability community to develop training materials for the Peer Support Project.
 The course is designed to give peers the skills needed to support and encourage other people with disabilities to create their own advocacy and life strategies to bring around desired goals.
-The training provides a forum in which to share experience and insight, and it demonstrates the techniques that make peer support optimally effective.
+The training provides a forum in which to share experience and insight, and demonstrates the techniques that make peer support optimally effective.
 The program has successfully trained and certified many hundreds of peer supporters across the state of Georgia and nationwide.